braintree/framebus/README.md

 ### Published callback functions are an abstraction

-When you specify a `callback` while using `publish`, the function is not actually given to the subscriber.
+When you specify a `callback` while using `emit`, the function is not actually given to the subscriber.
 The subscriber receives a one-time-use function that is generated locally by the subscriber's **framebus**.
 This one-time-use callback function is pre-configured to publish an event back to the event origin's domain using a